Unconventional orbital currents and torques due to ferro-rotational orbital textures: Results

-Figure~\ref{fig3}(c) presents numerical results for the nonzero orbital conductivity components $\sigma_{\beta x}^{L_\gamma}$ for different values of $\phi$, with $\mathbf{E} \parallel \hat{\mathbf{x}}$.
-The longitudinal ($\sigma_{xx}^{L_z}$) and unconventional Hall ($\sigma_{zx}^{L_x}$) components [e.g., see Fig.~\ref{fig1}(b)], represented by pink circles and green triangles, respectively, vanish at $\phi=0$ and reverse sign under FR-order-reversal ($\phi \rightarrow -\phi$).
-In contrast, the conventional Hall components, indicated by blue $\times$ and orange $+$ symbols, remain finite at $\phi=0$ and are invariant under FR-order-reversal.
+We now proceed to compute the $\mathcal{T}$-even part of the orbital conductivity tensor $\bm{\sigma}^\mathbf{L}$ using the Kubo formula~\cite{go2018intrinsic} (see Methods).
+Figure~\ref{fig3}c presents numerical results for the nonzero orbital conductivity components $\sigma_{\beta x}^{L_\gamma}$ for different values of $\phi$, with $\mathbf{E} \parallel \hat{\mathbf{x}}$.
+The longitudinal ($\sigma_{xx}^{L_z}$) and unconventional orbital Hall ($\sigma_{zx}^{L_x}$) components (e.g., see Fig.~\ref{fig1}c), represented by pink circles and green triangles, respectively, vanish at $\phi=0$ and reverse sign under FR-order-reversal ($\phi \rightarrow -\phi$).
+In contrast, the conventional orbital Hall components, indicated by blue $\times$ and orange $+$ symbols, remain finite at $\phi=0$ and are invariant under FR-order-reversal.
 These results clearly demonstrate that rotation-induced OHE and conventional OHE have distinct physical origins, while both are $\mathcal{T}$-even and nonrelativistic.